dominodatalab/domino-code-assist-docs/docs/index.md

 # Introduction

-## What it is?
+## What it this?

-Domino Low code assistant is a tool for the Jupyter notebook to insert code snippets into notebook cells.
-Some actions, such as opening a file, or connecting to a database are more easily done using a graphical UI than in code.
+Domino Low Code Assistant (LCA) accelerates common routines in Jupyter notebook with a GUI assistant (such as importing, munging, and visualizing data).
+Every interaction with the LCA generates the underlying Python code that is being executed, helping beginning practitioners to learn and edit essential Python data science code.